tomstafford/psy6422/docs/index.md

 PSY6422 Data Management and Visualisation is part of the [MSc in Psychological Research Methods with Data Science](https://www.sheffield.ac.uk/psychology/prospectivepg/masters/data-science) taught at The University of Sheffield by [Tom Stafford](http://tomstafford.staff.shef.ac.uk/).
 See here for more on the different courses which offer [data science, at the University of Sheffield](notes.html#data-science-sheffield)

 <div class="info">
-<p><em>These are placeholder pages.
+<p><em>These pages are evolving rapidly.
 In 2020 most of this material was delivered offline.
-I am adding notes online as I can, so these pages in particular may evolve quickly</em></p>
+In 2021 I am adding notes as I teach the course online.</em></p>
 </div>

 ## Motivation